holozeros/minimal-linux-desktop/PKGBUILD-collections/README.md

     nano PKGBUILD

- If host is desktop environment, you are able to refer to editor, browser and then needed text do copy&past to nano on the terminal.
+ If host is desktop environment, you are able to refer to editor, browser and then needed text do copy&paste to nano on the terminal.
  ##### When you are modified on Nano, refer to LFS-11.0 book or the instruction of the packages of building chroot environent and archlinux's original PKGBUILD..and other infomations on web.
 These values of variables refer to file name of the target source-tar-ball.